-Whether the issue is frequent mazes or frequent pauses you should review vocabulary diversity.
-Review the number of different words (NDW) produced in the sample as well as the type token ratio (TTR) and moving average type token ratio (MATTR).
+Whether the issue is frequent pauses or frequent mazes, you should review vocabulary diversity.
+Review the number of different words (NDW) produced in the sample as well as the moving-average NDW.
 If these measures are below 1 SD, then re-read the sample to identify circumlocutions and examine pronoun use.
-Pronoun use can also be examined in the Database menu: Word Lists, Bound Morphemes, & Utterance Distribution table which provides personal pronoun use compared to peers.
+Pronoun use can also be examined in the Database menu: Semantics Summary which provides personal pronoun use compared to peers.
 The Analyze menu: Standard Word Lists option gives you frequencies of pronoun use for several types of pronouns.